Rugby league in Tonga: History

+In Autumn 2023, Tonga became the first Pacific Island Nation to tour a European Nation with their tour of England.

+On 22 August 2024, Tonga were re admitted to the IRL under the new governance of Tonga Rugby League XIII.

 Competitions

-The Tongan Rugby League competition comprises 12 teams in the first division, and 7 in the second.
+The Tongan rugby league competition comprises 12 teams in the first division, and 7 in the second.
 Following the 2017 Rugby League World Cup, the competition was renamed the Jason Taumalolo Cup.
 Age-restricted competitions were also named for Manu Vatuvei, Solomone Kata, Konrad Hurrell and Tuimoala Lolohea.

 The 12 teams in the first division are: